-- Your feelings.
+- I. Your feelings.
 Write down the words that best describe your feelings.
 When you have written down these words, rate the intensity of the emotion from 0 to 100.
 The higher the number, the more intensely you felt the emotion.
 Now, have a look at all those feelings and then choose the feeling that best represents the emotion you actually felt at the time and underline it. - 2.
 Your physical symptoms.
-Physical symptoms are a primary concern for people with panic, so record the physical reactions that you notice, such as heart racing, breathlessness, sweating, and so on. - 3.
+Physical symptoms are often quite strong in anxious situations, so record the physical reactions that you notice, such as heart racing, breathlessness, sweating, and so on. - 3.
 Your actions/behaviour.
-You may also want to note any actions that you carried out, for example, if you were using safety behaviours, or if you left the situation.
+You may also want to note any actions that you carried out, for example, if you avoided people, or left the situation.

 Now, keeping in mind the situation and the feelings you experienced, identify your 'Beliefs' or thoughts, expectations, perceptions, and attitudes.
-Beliefs and thoughts are best described as ''self-talk'', or what you say to yourself in response to a situation or event.
+Beliefs and thoughts are best described as "self-talk", or what you say to yourself in response to a situation or event.
 Write these thoughts down.
 Ask yourself: